Pediatric Hematology-Oncology Fellowship

 • Why I chose Colorado for fellowship: First and foremost, I wanted to be near my family and friends.
 Secondly, I volunteered at Camp Wapiyapi, a local camp for kids with cancer and their siblings, for many years and that camp inspired me to follow this path and it feels like things have come full circle to come back and train here.

 • Favorite things to do in Colorado: I love that everyone enjoys being outside and that there are many different levels of enjoying the outdoors based on your intensity.
-Also, the beer and coffee scene is great.
+Also, the city is incredibly bike friendly and I love going on brewery crawls with friends.

-• Fun fact about me: I played drums in a metal band during high school and college.
-I also have a black belt in Aikido.
+• Fun fact about me: I played drums in an emo-metal band during high school and college.
+It's not a phase.

 Raymond.2